-/// Remark 8.14.
+Remark 8.15.
 [Syllogism does not hold in quantum system (cf. ref.
+[35])]

-[34])] Concerning EPR's paper [13], we shall add some remark as follows.
+Concerning EPR's paper [13], we shall add some remark as follows.
 Let A and B be particles with the same masses m.
 Consider the situation described in the following figure:

-Figure 8.3: The case that "the velocity of A" = - "the velocity of B." The position $q_A$ (at time $t_0$ ) of the particle A can be exactly measured, and moreover, the velocity of $v_B$ (at time $t_0$ ) of the particle B can be exactly measured.
-Thus, we may conclude that (A) the position and momentum (at time $t_0$ ) of the particle A are respectively and exactly equal to $q_A$ and $-mv_B$ ?
-Chapter 8 Practical logic-Do you believe in syllogism?- (As mentioned in Section 4.4.3, this is not in contradiction with Heisenberg' uncertainty principle).
+Figure 8.3: The case that "the velocity of A" = -"the velocity of B."

+The position q_A (at time t_0) of the particle A can be exactly measured, and moreover, the velocity of v_B (at time t_0) of the particle B can be exactly measured.
+Thus, we may conclude that

+(A) the position and momentum (at time t_0) of the particle A are respectively and exactly equal to q_A and $-mv_B$?

+(As mentioned in Section 4.4.3, this is not in contradiction with Heisenberg' uncertainty principle).

 However, we have the following question: